A Survey of Knowledge Tracing: Models, Variants, and Applications: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{hroughout} the world, education has been found to exhibit a close and positive relationship with economic, political, and cultural development \citep{chabbott2000development}.
-As the world changes, governments have made increasing efforts to adjust their education policies in order to promote the individuals and communities \citep{wotto2020future, unesco2015rethinking}.
-For example, the federal government of the United States published a Five-Year Strategic Plan for Science, Technology, Engineering and Mathematics (STEM) education in 2018, which emphasizes workforce development and technical skills \citep{snow2018new}; moreover, the National Natural Science Foundation of China added a new application code F0701 in 2018 to support basic research in educational information science and technology \citep{huangscientometric}; Sweden also published a national strategy for the digitalization of the K-12 school system in 2017 with the aim of fostering adequate digital competence \citep{olofsson2019study}.

-Recently, due to the threat of COVID-19, about 1.6 billion students (potentially exceeding 91\% of total registered users, according to UNESCO) who would normally have been studying in school have been forced to be at home and 191 countries implemented country-wide school closures during the most difficult time \citep{Ossiannilsson}.
-In this context, online education, which plays an indispensable role in minimizing disruption to education, is developing on an unprecedented scale and gradually becoming a fashionable style of learning.
-Online education breaks free of the limitations of physical classrooms and enables to teach and learn flexibly anytime, anywhere \citep{2009Open,nguyen2015effectiveness,Emanuel2013Online}.
-At the same time, online learning has the potential to bring huge educational benefits by providing each student with an optimal and adaptive learning experience.
-Online learning systems (such as Coursera, ASSISTment and massive online open courses) \citep{KURT, 8697129} have proven to be even more effective than traditional learning styles, owing to that they can offer more intelligent educational services, such as adaptive recommendations of individualized learning paths to students.
-In order to provide these intelligent services for each student, online learning systems continuously record a massive amount of available data about student-system interactions, which can be further mined to assess their knowledge levels and learning preferences.
-Concretely, Knowledge Tracing (KT) \citep{corbett1994knowledge} is one of the most fundamental and critical research problems for intelligent education.
-KT utilizes a series of sequence modeling-oriented machine learning methods capable of exploiting educationally related data to monitor students' dynamic knowledge states.
-Nowadays, KT is widely applied in online intelligent tutoring systems and is also receiving growing attention\citep{2001Automata,pardos2013adapting}.
+\IEEEPARstart{W}{ith} the proliferation of the Internet and mobile communication technology, online education has become increasingly popular and is now developing at an unprecedented scale \citep{2009Theory,2015Online, wang2021art}. {This innovative style of learning provides a degree of flexibility that conventional education cannot match, which enables teaching and learning to occur at any time and any place.} Meanwhile, online learning systems (e.g., Coursera, ASSISTment) \citep{KURT, 8697129, guo2019case} have proven to be even more effective than traditional learning styles, since they can offer more intelligent educational services, such as recommending individualized learning resources to students \citep{jiang2023reinforced, jiang2023courses}.
+To provide these intelligent services, online learning systems continuously record a massive amount of available data about student-system interactions {(e.g., responding to exercises)}, which can be further mined to assess their knowledge levels, learning preferences, and other attributes.
+Specifically, Knowledge Tracing (KT) \citep{corbett1994knowledge} is one of the most fundamental and critical tasks for analyzing students' learning behavior data, which aims to explore the recorded student-system interactions to monitor their evolving knowledge states \citep{2001Automata,pardos2013adapting}.